QQting/ros2_image_tools/README.md

-# Transmit Images from Windows to Ubuntu with ROS 2
+# Transmit Video Frames from Windows to Ubuntu with ROS 2

 We assume you have already installed ROS 2 on Ubuntu.
-In this document, we only guide you:
+In this document, we only show you:
 1. How to setup ROS 2 environment and build ROS 2 packages on Windows 10.
-2. How to use OpenCV along with ROS 2 to send/receive images on local Windows 10 PC.
+2. How to use OpenCV along with ROS 2 to send/receive video frames on local Windows 10 PC.
-3. How to send images from Windows 10 to Ubuntu.
+3. How to send video frames from Windows 10 to Ubuntu.

 If you also want to learn how to install ROS 2 on Ubuntu, please check [this](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Install-Debians/).

-## Overall Steps
+## Overall steps
 - Install Microsoft Visual Studio 2019 Community.
 - Install ROS 2 Dashing and all the dependencies on Windows 10.
 - Leverage new **Windows Terminal** for better user experience.